 One of the best sources for helping your temporary, part-time, or seasonal employees gain a sense of the organizational culture is through their interactions with your full-time workforce.
 Seeing company culture play out in everyday relationships and conversations is the best teacher and reinforcer of the type of behaviors and values the company wants to exhibit.
 Encourage full-time employees to break down any perceived barriers that may exist simply because some teammates are only with the organization for a limited amount of time…investing in those relationships is just as rewarding and meaningful, so embrace them and avoid them feeling a sense of isolation.

-Hire for Culture Fit
+Hire for Organizational Culture Alignment

 While successful companies have a workforce with a diverse pool of thoughts, feelings, and experiences, within this diversity, there is still a common thread of shared values and alignment on what type of culture both the company and its workforce desire.
 That alignment is predicated on individuals working toward the company’s goals while the company also supports each individual in achieving their own goals.
 In this ideal cycle of “help me, help you,” everyone gets what they want, leading to greater workforce satisfaction and improved company outcomes.
-This is the core principle of culture fit or cultural alignment, where both the company and the candidate win.
+This is the core principle of cultural alignment, where both the company and the candidate win.

 Unsure of how to hire for cultural alignment?
 That’s where Workzinga comes in.
 Our Culture Alignment Assessment is designed to help you find the candidate that best aligns with your culture.
 To get started schedule a demo, or talk to a member of our team for more information.